Recipes

 ogTitle: 'Harold is alive!'

-ogUrl: 'https://my-website.com/blog/doc1'
+ogUrl: 'https://my-website.com/blog/doc1.html'

 ogImage: 'https://my-website.com/assets/images/ogImage.png'